iterative/dvc.org/content/docs/start/model-management/model-registry.md

 and follow the
 [installation steps](https://github.com/iterative/example-get-started-experiments#installation)
 to set it up locally.
-To perform the model registry actions in this guide, sign up to Studio, connect Studio to your Git Repository and add the forked project using
+To perform the model registry actions in this guide, sign up to Studio, connect Studio to your GitHub account and add the forked project using
 [this guide](/doc/studio/user-guide/experiments/create-a-project#connect-to-a-git-repository-and-add-a-project).